MCProHosting/standards/general/README.md

 # General Guidelines

 Information in this section is generally applicable to all areas of development.
 Follow these, but not to your death; it may be necessary to change or adjust parts depending on the project and tasks set before you.

-As postulated in the Zen of Python, special cases aren't special enough to break the rules, but practicality beats purity.
+Even though Matt doesn't like Python, the Zen of Python contains sage advice :)

 ```
 >>> import this